 FX and Mobile Money Accounts

 Here, BitPesa used BlockCypher and incorporated Transaction API and BlockCypher Test Chain.
-The challenges here were very high FX costs for African currencies, and only mobile money accounts could be used for payments.
+The challenges were high FX costs for African currencies, and only mobile money accounts could be used for payments.

-In this instance, BitPesa converted a company’s currency into local currency through the mobile device while BlockCypher provided payment confirmations on the blockchain.
-The benefits of this were reduced development time, enhanced reliability and scalability, and improved code maintenance.
+In this instance, BitPesa converted a company’s currency into local currency through the mobile device, while BlockCypher provided payment confirmations on the blockchain.
+These benefits were reduced development time, enhanced reliability and scalability, and improved code maintenance.

 Fighting New Types of Fraud

-To tackle new fraud, many leading global payments processors used BlockCypher and incorporated Analytics API.
-The challenges were that new account fraud was on the rise by 20%, and more than 70% of loyalty program managers experienced fraudulent issues.
+To tackle new fraud, many leading global payment processors used BlockCypher and incorporated Analytics API.
+The challenges were that new account fraud increased by 20%, and more than 70% of loyalty program managers experienced fraudulent issues.

 In this instance, fraud was prevented, there was a reduction of false positives, the company’s reputation was protected, and there was a better understanding of buying patterns.
-The benefits of this were that real-time analytics prevented fraud, there was proper monitoring that detected fraudulent patterns, and the platform provided advanced visualizations for analysts.
+The benefits of this were that real-time analytics prevented fraud, proper monitoring detected fraudulent patterns, and the platform provided advanced visualisations for analysts.